author-sanjay/linkedinbot/Readme.md

 ## Unable to locate Error is coming

 Please Raise an issue on this repo and i will fix it for you. also mention the exact location of error.

+#### Captcha verification in job sites❓❓❓❓

+This is have made pretty simple. after the submit button is clicked on login details, then i have added 45 sec sleep time.
+In this time you have to manually verify the captcha and THEN MANUALLY CLICK SUBMIT. (clicking on submit is not added in the bot after captcha so do it manually.
+Please

 # Hi, I'm Sanjay! 👋